Marginal IR running of Gravity as a Natural Explanation for Dark Matter: Further Theoretical Justifications

 The emergence of $\eta=1$ can also be seen from a Wilsonian perspective.
 Integrating out momentum shells $k \in [\mu,\mu+d\mu]$ renormalizes Newton’s constant according to

 Solving this flow equation gives

 In $d=3$ spatial dimensions, the marginal scaling dimension of the Newtonian coupling is precisely one, i.e.\ $\eta=1$.
 This corresponds to the unique case where $G(\mu)$ runs linearly in inverse momentum and generates a logarithmic correction in real space.
-The flow therefore interpolates between Newton’s law at short distances ($\mu\gg k_\ast$) and a universal $1/r$ force law in the deep IR ($\mu\ll k_\ast$).
+The flow therefore interpolates between Newton’s law at short distances ($\mu\gg k_\ast$) and a universal $1/r$ force law in the deep IR ($\mu\ll k_\ast$). \paragraph*{\bf Covariant nonlocal action and Newtonian limit.}